nextauthjs/next-auth/www/docs/configuration/pages.md

 ### Example

 To add a custom login page, for example.
-You can us the `pages` option:
+You can use the `pages` option:

 ```javascript title="pages/api/auth/[...nextauth].js"
   ...